bmardock/bmardock/playbooks/intent-driven-exec.md

 ---

-## Why teams are testing this now
+## Why this matters now

-AI has shifted the bottleneck.
+AI has compressed execution time faster than most teams have adapted their decision-making habits.

-Building is cheap.
+The result is faster output, but not faster convergence.

-Iteration is cheap.
+Intent-Driven Execution is a way to:
-Exploration is cheap.
+- keep humans in control as systems move faster

-Deciding is not.
+- avoid scaling process alongside automation

-Intent-driven execution is a way to scale speed **without** scaling confusion, specs, or process.
+- preserve product judgment under speed

 ---